Neil964/DSP/README.md

 ![users](assets/DISTINCT%USER%COUNT.png)

 Due to the distinct User Id's and to fully understand how Burnout is affecting the surveyed employees, a count of Users was applied for User Id’s who only work weekdays.
+In total only 7 users did not work on a weekend.

 ![noweekends](assets/NO%WEEKENDS.png)